Get 25% OFF On Coursera Plus

 Udemy - Features

-Contrastively, Coursera does not provide courses in as abundance as Udemy.
-But to support the quality of its courses and ensure that its learners complete their courses timely, it provides a properly built and managed community forum.
+On the contrary, Coursera does not provide courses in as much depth as Udemy.
+However, to support the quality of its courses and ensure that its learners complete their courses on time, it provides a properly built and managed community forum.

-The forum is helpful for learners having any issues on the platform while learning on it.
+The forum is helpful for learners with issues on the platform while learning.
 The community of learners is also appropriately watched over and managed.
 Therefore, it provides a suitable space for learners to discuss their queries and thoughts.

 Coursera- Professional Certificate